 It is very important to develop the right writing skills for the UPSC Civil Service Mains Examination.
-The techniques that you should employ to differentiate your answers from your competitors is an important skill set that you must develop to make sure that there is uniqueness in your answers.
+Developing techniques that will make your answers distinct from those of your competitors is an important skillset that you must develop to make sure that you always have an added advantage in the exam.
 This article will help you develop the necessary writing skills.

 Aspirants would find this article very helpful while preparing for the IAS Exam.